mtholder/intro-python-phylogenetics/http-and-requests-README.md

 The `requests` package's HTTP functions take an optional `headers` argument that
     can accept a dictionary headers for the call.

+#### the HTTP response payload.
+From the response object returned by a requests call, you can get a string representation
+    of the response body as a `content` attribute:

+    resp = requests.get(...)
+    print(resp.content)

+If you know that the content is encoded as JSON, then requests will convert it to the
+    equivalent Python representation of the JSON object with the `json` attribute:

+    resp = requests.get(...)
+    obj = resp.json()

 ## Setup
     pip install --upgrade requests